 “China’s companies can use the web to open up new markets both in China and around the world.
 This is the first book to bring analytics, digital marketing, and traditional marketing together.” — Foreword by Haoyu Shen, Chief Operations Officer (COO) and #2 at Baidu.com

-My McGraw-Hill book is taught at several US universities.
+My McGraw-Hill book was taught at several US universities.
 In 2011, I was in Beijing for dinner with professors at Tsinghua.
 They asked if there was courseware for ecommerce.
 I gave them my courseware with a site license for the People’s Republic of China.
 Tsinghua University is the MIT of China.

 More about What I Do

 I came to Silicon Valley in 1992.
 I live in Palo Alto.
 I’ve worked at SGI, SUN, Oracle, NTT, Brio, Acxiom, Cisco, and over 25 startups.
 I’ve built more than 250 websites.
 I co-founded three Silicon Valley startups (two with successful exits).
-I have a house in Palo Alto.

-I was also the National Chair of the NWU Tech Writers Trade Division from 1994 to 2004.
+I was also National Chair of the NWU Tech Writers Trade Division from 1994 to 2004.
 I worked with technical writers, journalists, techpub managers, recruiters, and so on, which is why there’s quite a bit on this website about how to find work in SV.
 I wrote part of the overtime law in California.